 C supports a variety of sizes for integers such as short int, int, long int and long long int.
 Each may either be signed or unsigned.
 C also supports a variety of bitwise operators that facilitate bit manipulations, such as left and right shifts and bitwise & and |.
 Some bit manipulations can cause unexpected results through miscalculated shifts or platform dependent variations.

-For instance, right shifting a signed integer is implementation defined in C, while shifting by an amount greater than or equal to the size of the data type is undefined behaviour{XE undefined behaviour}.
+For instance, right shifting a signed integer is implementation defined in C, while shifting by an amount greater than or equal to the size of the data type is undefined behaviour.
 For instance, on a host where an int is of size 32 bits,

 unsigned int foo(const int k) {